wcj3/FlexTable/README.md

 # FlexTable
-A responsive, lightweight solution to create tables using Flexbox.
+A cross-browser + platform, responsive, lightweight solution to create tables using Flexbox.

 ## Why FlexTable?